rchastain/eschecs/README.md

 ![alt text](images/screenshots/eschecs500f.png)

-You can see moer screenshots on [this page](https://github.com/rchastain/eschecs/blob/master/images/screenshots/README.md).
+You can see more screenshots on [this page](https://github.com/rchastain/eschecs/blob/master/images/screenshots/README.md).

 ## Command line options